SC36-11-1/Elias-Bitwayiki/📑Manuscript.md

 ### World
-Newly Completed Tech City Invitation Only after MindUpload War caused network sectioning) – Everyone is assessed at birth tech allows you to see estrogen and testosterone levels Pink, purple, blue, Mete.
+Newly Completed Smart City Invitation Only to researchers to test tech *Post Singularity After MindUpload Wars caused by network sectioning post a.i.*
+– Everyone is assessed at birth tech allows you to see estrogen and testosterone levels Pink, purple, blue, Mete.
 – Muxe, Non Conforming, Outliers